-This page provides you with instructions on how to extract data from Zapier and load it into Azure SQL Data Warehouse.
+This page provides you with instructions on how to extract data from Zapier and load it into Azure Synapse.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Zapier?